Accreditation

 Accreditation information:

 SHSST is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
-It is also a member of the North Central Association.

 Association of Theological Schools